Computer Science & Informatics

 - Mr Binit Shah, BA, MMath, PGCE - Head of Department

-Mrs North-Panting will join us in January 2021, and has over 20 years’ experience in technology and education gained globally at top independent schools including Bedales and Queenswood in the UK and, most recently, JESS & Jebel Ali School in the UAE where she is presently Head of Computer Science.
+Mrs North-Panting has over 20 years’ experience in technology and education gained globally at top independent schools including Bedales and Queenswood in the UK and, most recently, JESS & Jebel Ali School in the UAE where she was Head of Computer Science.
 With a degree in Computer Science she has also worked in industry – IBM in the UK and the Human Rights Commission in Australia.
 TED is a particular passion for Mrs North-Panting, having curated four TEDx events in Dubai she was awarded a scholarship to attend TEDWomen in 2016.
 In the true spirit of TED, Mrs North-Panting loves to hear about ideas worth spreading particularly if they involve technology.
 Away from teaching, Mrs North-Panting can be found on the golf course, cycling or playing padel tennis.

 Dr Pearson teaches Chemistry and Computer Science at Charterhouse.
 He completed a degree in physics at Trinity College, Cambridge followed by an MSc in Theoretical Particle Physics at Sussex University, then back to Cambridge for a Masters in Mathematics and their one-year Diploma in Computer Science.
 Dr Pearson then made a move into chemistry with a one-year MRes in Chemistry at Queen Mary, University of London, followed by a PhD at Oxford University in Synthetic Organic Chemistry.
 He worked as a private tutor in London for five years and taught physics at St Edward's school in Oxford for one year before joining Charterhouse.
 His main interest is coding and building apps for the iPhone and Android.
 He also does a bit of stand-up comedy, and enjoys running.